kwon-young/music/README.md

 ## Features

-Here is a list of currently supported music notation features by this project:
+Here is a list of currently supported music notation features:

 * single measure
   * 5 line staff with a single barline
   * attributes
     * g clef
     * 4/4 time signature
+    * key signature
   * note
     * noteheads, stem and flags: whole, half, quarter, 8th, 16th, etc
     * dotted note
-    * flat, sharp accidentals
+    * flat, sharp, natural accidentals
     * ledger lines
+    * single beam for grouped notes

 See the data folders to have an idea of the different supported music notation elements.